 Probability of Skip Spawning = Length + Ocean Age* RS Type

-The relative contributions of consecutive versus skip spawners were further explored utilizing genetic stock identification and management unit designation in Natural and Reconditioned RS.
+The relative contributions of consecutive versus skip spawners were further explored utilizing genetic stock of origin and management unit designation in Natural and Reconditioned RS.

 Next, the overall contributions of Natural and Reconditioned RS to the spawning run were explored.
 The total number of natural-origin female steelhead migrating upstream each year was estimated by multiplying the total run estimate for each year by the percent of females that were tagged at LGR adult fish trap each year.
 The estimate of the number of Natural RS migrating upstream each year was determined by subtracting the number of Reconditioned RS detected migrating upstream through LGR from the estimate of the total number of RS for each year.
 The number reported for Reconditioned RS each year is the actual number of Reconditioned RS detected migrating upstream through LGR after release.